The Hidden Language of Nature: The Best Secrets How Plants Communicate in Silence

 In Image: A woman taking notes about the plants

-The emission of volatile organic compounds (VOCs) is one of the most important ways that plants communicate.
-These substances function as a kind of airborne “word,” sending information that insects, other plants, and even some animals may decipher.
-For instance, when herbivores attack a plant, it often produces certain volatile organic compounds (VOCs) that alert other plants to strengthen their defenses, maybe by creating poisons or molecules with an unpleasant taste that discourage the intruders.
+The emission of VOCs is one of the most important means of plant communication.
+These chemicals act like a sort of airborne “word,” transmitting information that insects, other plants, and even some animals might interpret.
+For example, when herbivores attack a plant, the plant often releases certain volatile organic compounds (VOCs), which warn other plants to beef up their defenses, perhaps by creating poisons, or molecules with a bad taste that deter the intruders.

 Language of nature